mcellteam/nutmeg/README.md

 in the top level directory.
 Production versions of nutmeg will be shipped with precompiled binaries for Linux, Mac OSX, and Windows.

+nutmeg expects a config file in JSON format called *nutmeg.conf* in the directory where the binary is located.
+Currently, this file only contains information on the path of the MCell executable and the location of the tests/ directory.

 Usage
 -----